dfinity/dre/docs/getting-started.md

 We build the DRE tool for Linux and for MacOS (Darwin).
 We tested on Ubuntu 22.04 and 24.04.

+On Linux, you can download the tool with:

 ```bash
 mkdir -p $HOME/bin
 curl -L https://github.com/dfinity/dre/releases/latest/download/dre-x86_64-unknown-linux -o $HOME/bin/dre